Arctic resources race: Food security

 The changing climate in the Arctic is affecting food security in indigenous communities.
-When the ice is unsuitable to travel on, it is impossible to hunt for food.
+When the ice is unsuitable to travel on, it is also near impossible to hunt on.
 Additionally, food security is vulnerable to climate change because the food supply consists of local species that are themselves sensitive to climatic changes.
 There is also concern over the toxins found in local species and the risk of oil contamination in indigenous communities' food supplies.

 Climate change and the Arctic

-Climate change has a worldwide effect, but many studies show that warmer trends are more intense in higher latitudes.
-Since the Arctic resides in a higher latitude, its communities are more vulnerable.
+Climate change has a worldwide effect, but many studies show that warmer trends are more intense in higher latitudes, such as the Arctic.
+This makes its communities more vulnerable.
 Thus far, average temperatures have risen almost twice as fast as in the rest of the world.
 Records show changes in various parts of the biophysical environment of the Arctic, such as sea-ice extent, area of permafrost and depth, river hydrology, geophysical processes, and the distribution of marine and terrestrial species of the Arctic.
-The warming of the earth's atmosphere and surface is mainly attributed to the greenhouse effect.
+The warming of the Earth's atmosphere and surface is mainly attributed to the greenhouse effect.
 The gases that have a role in the greenhouse effect are mainly carbon dioxide, methane, nitrous oxide, and chlorofluorocarbons (CFCs).
 Even though carbon dioxide is the abundant greenhouse gas, these other gases actually absorb radiation more efficiently and persist in the atmosphere longer than carbon dioxide, so their warming effects increase with time.

 Climate change is making Arctic resources more accessible.
-For example, in Denmark the retreating of the ice caps has exposed mineral deposits, such as rare-earth metals, that can be extracted and used for technologies like cell phones or military guidance systems.
-Another effect of climate change on the Arctic will include the creation of new trade waterways through the north, further exploiting the area.
+For example, in Greenland the retreat of the ice caps has exposed mineral deposits, such as rare-earth metals, that can be extracted and used for technologies like cell phones and military guidance systems.
+Another expected effect of climate change on the Arctic is the creation of new trade waterways through the north, further exploiting the area.
 Changes in the Arctic will affect resource competition and conflict in the upcoming years.

 Changes in the Arctic will have worldwide impacts.
 The Arctic basin is an ice-covered ocean that has strong feedback effects on many parts of the climate system.
-Since the arctic regulates heat exchange between the ocean and atmosphere, the sea ice decline is expected to affect atmospheric circulation and weather patterns.
+Since the Arctic regulates heat exchange between the ocean and atmosphere, the sea ice decline is expected to affect atmospheric circulation and weather patterns.

-Other effects can also include diminished rainfall in many parts of the world, leading to desertification in many areas and a decline in their ability to sustain agriculture.
+Other effects may also include diminished rainfall in many parts of the world, leading to desertification in many areas and a decline in their ability to sustain agriculture.
 These changes indirectly create more conflict in water scarcity and will increase migration of communities.
 More direct effects of the degradation of the Arctic include significant rise in global sea levels, which will displace low coastal areas around the world and result in loss of agricultural lands.